reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## Methodology:
-Part 1: Environment Setup and Initial Assessment
+  - Part 1: Environment Setup and Initial Assessment:
-- Deployment of Vulnerable Virtual Machines: I initiated the project by deploying several virtual machines with known vulnerabilities on Azure to simulate an insecure cloud environment.
+ Deployment of Vulnerable Virtual Machines: I initiated the project by deploying several virtual machines with known vulnerabilities on Azure to simulate an insecure cloud environment.
 This setup aimed to mirror an insecure cloud environment closely.

-Part 2: Log Data Configuration and Collection
+  - Part 2: Log Data Configuration and Collection:
-- Configuration of Azure for Log Data Collection: Azure was meticulously set up to collect log data from various sources.
+Configuration of Azure for Log Data Collection: Azure was meticulously set up to collect log data from various sources.
 This data was then stored in a log analytics workspace, ensuring a comprehensive repository of system activities and potential security threats.

-Part 3: Monitoring and Benchmarking
+  - Part 3: Monitoring and Benchmarking
-- 24-Hour Monitoring and Benchmarking: Over 24 hours, I actively monitored the environment, focusing on capturing critical security metrics.
+24-Hour Monitoring and Benchmarking: Over 24 hours, I actively monitored the environment, focusing on capturing critical security metrics.
 This phase was crucial for establishing a benchmark, which would later serve as a comparative baseline to gauge the effectiveness of implemented security enhancements.

-Part 4: Incident Detection and Response
+  - Part 4: Incident Detection and Response
-- Utilization of Microsoft Sentinel for Threat Detection: Leveraging Microsoft Sentinel, I developed attack maps, triggered alerts, and generated incidents based on the collected log data.
+Utilization of Microsoft Sentinel for Threat Detection: Leveraging Microsoft Sentinel, I developed attack maps, triggered alerts, and generated incidents based on the collected log data.
 This proactive approach allowed for the timely identification and addressing of security incidents and vulnerabilities.

-Part 5: Security Enhancement Implementation
+  - Part 5: Security Enhancement Implementation
-- Implementation of Security Best Practices: After identifying security issues in our environment, I improved our security posture by implementing best practices, incorporating Azure-specific recommendations, and integrating NIST SP 800-53 Revision 5 for Security Controls and NIST SP 800-61 Revision 2 for Incident Handling Guidance.
+Implementation of Security Best Practices: After identifying security issues in our environment, I improved our security posture by implementing best practices, incorporating Azure-specific recommendations, and integrating NIST SP 800-53 Revision 5 for Security Controls and NIST SP 800-61 Revision 2 for Incident Handling Guidance.
 The goal was to enhance the security of our cloud environment and make it more resilient against potential threats.

-Part 6: Post-Remediation Assessment and Evaluation
+  - Part 6: Post-Remediation Assessment and Evaluation
-- Reassessment and Evaluation of Security Enhancements: During the final phase, I conducted a 24-hour assessment of the environment to evaluate the security metrics after the remediation.
+Reassessment and Evaluation of Security Enhancements: During the final phase, I conducted a 24-hour assessment of the environment to evaluate the security metrics after the remediation.
 This reassessment was critical in comparing the initial and current security states to quantify the progress and effectiveness of the implemented security enhancements.

 ![image](https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/9e373532-29bd-40c3-8b4c-39569133f645)
 ## Methodology: